multiscale-icprai22/main/index.md

 ## Call for Papers

-This session deals with the learning and analysis of multi-variate and/or multi-temporal and/or multi-resolution and/or multi-source remote sensing images (hereafter denoted as multi* remote sensing data).
 We welcome contributions of both technical and perspective papers from a wide range of topics, including but not limited to the following topics of interest:
 - Artificial intelligence applied to multi* remote sensing data
 - Recognition of patterns, objects and targets from multi* remote sensing data
 - 2D/3D remote sensing data analysis and processing